Naman501/ML/README.md

 # ML
-python for DS and ML
+Python for Data_Science  and Machine_Learning